tpenland/CommandDispatcher/README.md

   - *PubSubClient* - Wraps the underlying MQTT client and exposes Publish and Subscribe mechanics.
   - *CommandDispatcher* - Takes a list of ICommandRouter objects, subscribes to their topics and routes messages to them.
 - [CommandDispatcher.Interfaces](./CommandDispatcher.Mqtt.Interfaces/)
   - *ICommandRouter* - The primary interface that drives the CommandDispatcher.
-An implementor specifies the incoming copic, a message selector predicate for fine grained message selection and the execution method, RouteAsync, that takes the incoming message, makes whatever calls it needs and sends back any responses on the response topic.
+An implementor specifies the incoming topic, a message selector predicate for fine grained message selection and the execution method, RouteAsync, that takes the incoming message, makes whatever calls it needs and sends back any responses on the response topic.
   - *IRegisterCommandRouters* - This is used by the stand-alone ConsoleHost and the .Net plugin model for loading the implemented ICommandRouters used to interact with external services.
   - *IPubSubClient* - Abstraction used to interact with the underlying .Net library that directly talks to the broker over the MQTT protocol.
 - [CommandDispatcher.Models](./CommandDispatcher.Mqtt.Models/)
-  - *MessageEnvelope* - Optional Record Type intended as a common envelope used for all communication among servcies over MQTT.
+  - *MessageEnvelope* - Optional Record Type intended as a common envelope used for all communication among services over MQTT.
 - [CommandDispatcher.Mqtt.Dispatcher.ConsoleHost](./CommandDispatcher.Mqtt.Dispatcher.ConsoleHost/)
   - *LoopbackCommandRouter* - Used for validating that the ConsoleHost is running.
 Subscribes to the topic 'loopback/input' and returns a message on the topic 'loopback/output'.
   - *appSettings.json* - This needs to be modified by implementors of MessageRouting libraries to include library specific configuration.
 For more information see the [Sample](./Samples/README.md) and the implementation example in [DeviceRegistryCommandRouter](./Samples/DeviceRegistryCommandRouters/DeviceRegistryCommandRouter.cs) for how to access the configuration data.
 - [MqttNet](https://github.com/dotnet/MQTTnet)
   - This is the underlying library used by CommandDispatcher.Mqtt to interact with the MQTT protocol.
 It is an MQTT v5 compliant library that is supported by the .NET Foundation and is effetively the default MQTT libarary for the .Net community.
-This library is abstracted away behind the *PubSubClient* and any futher capabilities that need to exposed from MqttNet will be done by mofifying the *PubSubClient*.
+This library is abstracted away behind the *PubSubClient* and any further capabilities that need to exposed from MqttNet will be done by mofifying the *PubSubClient*.

 ## Deployment Models